Feshbach Resonances in Exciton-Charge-Carrier Scattering in Semiconductor Bilayers

 \textbf{\textit{Feshbach resonances.---}} To understand the exciton-electron scattering physics, we diagonalize the Hamiltonian \eqref{eq:hamiltonian_abinitio} using a discrete variable representation (DVR)~\cite{Beck2000,Fey2020}.
 Exploiting translational invariance, we transform the Hamiltonian into the co-moving frame of the hole and separate the center-of-mass motion \cite{SM}.
 Rotational invariance implies the conservation of total angular momentum $m$.
 In the following we focus on $m=0$.
 The eigenstates of the resulting Hamiltonian are wave functions $\psi(r_1,r_2,\theta)$ that, additionally to the layer degrees of freedom, are parametrized by relative particle distances $r_{1,2}$ and the angle $\theta$ between the electron coordinates, see \cref{fig:model}.
 While our approach describes generally electrons and holes in any TMD heterostructure, we assume two MoSe${}_2$ layers and use material parameters obtained from DFT~\cite{Kylanpaa2015}.
 We expect our results to be quite universal and to apply to other material combinations as well.

 The exact diagonalization gives access to a rich spectrum containing both symmetric and antisymmetric states with respect to electron exchange.
 In \cref{fig:SymmSpectrumE1} we show the result for the spatially symmetric states (i.e.\, unequal spin or valley degree of freedom) and study how the low-energy spectrum depends on the band detuning $\Delta E$.
 We mark the energies of trions in the absence of tunneling with bold colored lines.
 Depending on whether the hole is in the top or in the bottom layer two such trion states exist.
 We denote these as bare intralayer (blue) or bare interlayer trion (green).
 The shaded areas mark the corresponding electron-exciton scattering continua.
-We find that the hole is always part of the excitonic component of the wavefunction.
+We find that the hole is always part of the excitonic component of the wave function.
 Since increasing $\Delta E$ decreases the energy of the hole, one is able to bring the originally more weakly bound interlayer exciton into resonance with the intralayer exciton state.
 The thin black lines in Fig.~\ref{fig:SymmSpectrumE1} mark the energies of the eigenstates of the system in presence of a finite hopping strength, $t=2$ meV~\cite{Schwartz2021}.
 They can be expressed as a superposition of the eigenstates for $t=0$.
-The states belonging to the scattering continua appear as sets of discrete states due to the finite size of our system.
+In our numerics the system size is finite.
+As a result the spectrum of scattering states that is continuous in the infinite system size limit (shaded) appears as a discrete set of states (lines) in the numerics.

 By following the energy of bare trions (`closed-channel') one can identify points where they cross the exciton-electron scattering threshold (`open-channel').
 Tunneling of the hole couples these channels.
 This turns the closed-channel trions into weakly bound Feshbach trions, leading to the emergence of the Feshbach resonances marked by the labels F${}_1$ and F${}_2$.